profsmith89/ctps/_sources/chap02.md

 [^fn5]: If you view the FSM's input (a story in our example) as a string built from an alphabet of characters, well-formed means that the input causes the FSM to end in one of its final states.
 Computer scientists say that the set of all input strings that cause a FSM to end in a final state are the strings in the language described by that FSM.
 A FSM is therefore a *recognizer* of well-formed (or *valid*) strings in a particular language.
 We'll return to this topic in Chapter 11.

-[^fn6]: As it says in the \`README.md\` text file in this chapter's code distribution, \`script2.py\` is incomplete and won't run without an error.
+[^fn6]: As it says in the \`README.md\` text file in this chapter's GitHub repository, \`script2.py\` is incomplete and won't run without an error.
 We're building toward a runnable script.
 Not every script listed in this book is one that runs.

 [^fn7]: As our scripts grow, I won't always include all of the current one in the displayed code block.
 A clue to this happening is that a code block's line numbering won't start at 1.
 When this happens, you can find the full context in the filename mentioned in the opening a triple-hash comment.

 [^fn8]: You'll also see the console called a terminal window.
-What we see today as a window on our laptop or panel in our IDE used to be a big piece of computer hardware called the [computer terminal](https://en.wikipedia.org/wiki/Computer_terminal).
+What we see today as a window on our laptop or panel in our IDE used to be a big piece of computer hardware called the computer terminal.
+See https://en.wikipedia.org/wiki/Computer\_terminal.

 [^fn9]: The variable that records which state the FSM is working in.

-[^fn10]: Here is [a fun article](https://www.wired.com/story/why-you-hate-media-technically-speaking/) on the difference between dialogue and dialog.
+[^fn10]: Here is a fun article (https://www.wired.com/story/why-you-hate-media-technically-speaking/) on the difference between *dialogue* and *dialog*.
 I use the first when I'm talking about what we want to capture and the second as the variable by which we capture the first.

 [^fn11]: You might know, for example, that the error condition is impossible because of some processing you did immediately prior.